-Under the Hazardous and Non-Hazardous Duty sub plans, the benefit rates are three percent and two and a half percent, respectively, of average final compensation (average monthly earnings during the highest 60 consecutive months or joined months if service was interrupted) per number of years of creditable service not to exceed 100% of final salary.
+Under the Hazardous and Non-Hazardous Duty sub plans, the benefit rates are 3% and 21⁄2%, respectively, of average final compensation (average monthly earnings during the highest 60 consecutive months or joined months if service was interrupted) per number of years of creditable service not to exceed 100% of final salary.

 Upon death of an active contributing member, or disability retiree, the plan provides for surviving spouses and minor children.
-Under certain conditions outlined in the statues, the benefits range from twenty-five to fifty-five percent of the member's average final compensation for the surviving spouse.
-In addition, each child under age eighteen receives ten percent of average final compensation or \$200 per month whichever is greater.
-If deceased member had less than ten years of service, beneficiary will receive a refund of employee contributions only.
+Under certain conditions outlined in the statues, the benefits range from 25% to 55% of the member's average final compensation for the surviving spouse.
+In addition, each child under age 18 receives 10% of average final compensation or \$200 per month whichever is greater.
+If deceased member had less than 10 years of service, beneficiary will receive a refund of employee contributions only.